-There are ongoing controls and review procedures in place to monitor the performance of the investment transition managers and also the investments managers that continue to manage investments on behalf of the group
+There are ongoing controls and review procedures in place to monitor the performance of the investment managers that continue to manage investments on behalf of the group.

 Given the specific nature of the group, its principal risks and uncertainties reside with the exposure to financial risks arising from its holdings of financial assets.
 A formal risk register for the purpose of risk assessment is not considered necessary.
-As part of the 'Realisation Plan', an internal control and monitoring mechanism has been put in place to define appropriate financial and non-financial triggers, against liquid asset classes, for which an operational decision must be escalated to the board and the principal accounting officer of BIS for their full consideration and approval

-Signed on behalf of the board by
+Signed on behalf of the board by: